xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 with Babeuf).

-One of the most important thinkers of this age was Henri de Saint-Simon ([1760-1825]{.ul}), who founded a more technocratic view ([he argued in favour of State-organised industrial production and distribution]{.ul}) of industrial society, which was a very influential concept in the international technocratic tradition.
+One of the most important thinkers of this age was Henri de Saint-Simon (1760-1825), who founded a more technocratic view (he argued in favour of State-organised industrial production and distribution) of industrial society, which was a very influential concept in the international technocratic tradition.

-During the [1848]{.ul} Revolution, there were efforts in France to erect working houses to abolish unemployment and create reservoirs of socialism under the protection of the State.
-There were also thinkers who thought that in the middle of the social environment of the liberal societies, the best thing to do was to begin to form a community that would put into practise communist forms of living; an example of one of the supporters of this was Robert Owen ([1771-1858]{.ul}), who advocated the transformation of society into smaller local communities.
-He also vouched for [no child labour, schools, free healthcare and affordable food]{.ul} in a New Lanark village, and he also formed a tightly-knit socialist community in New Harmony, Indiana, which followed ideals like [8-hour workdays and moneyless trade]{.ul}.
+During the 1848 Revolution, there were efforts in France to erect working houses to abolish unemployment and create reservoirs of socialism under the protection of the State.
+There were also thinkers who thought that in the middle of the social environment of the liberal societies, the best thing to do was to begin to form a community that would put into practise communist forms of living; an example of one of the supporters of this was Robert Owen (1771-1858), who advocated the transformation of society into smaller local communities.
+He also vouched for no child labour, schools, free healthcare and affordable food in a New Lanark village, and he also formed a tightly-knit socialist community in New Harmony, Indiana, which followed ideals like 8-hour workdays and moneyless trade.
 His model was not emulated as he had thought it would be, however.

-Similarly, from within this set of liberal thinkers emerged the anarchists ('libertarian socialists'), who were a sort of [liberal left wing]{.ul} rather than of the socialist movement because they do not wish to give the State a key role in society.
+Similarly, from within this set of liberal thinkers emerged the anarchists ('libertarian socialists'), who were a sort of liberal left wing rather than of the socialist movement because they do not wish to give the State a key role in society.
 They were prominent in many European countries in the mid-19th century, such as Switzerland, Spain and Russia.
 These various strands of thought were called 'utopian